ultimafounding/PicoMol/ongoing_changes.md

     - Undo/redo now tracks all view-related changes, including custom color and background color, with a smart stack that only records real changes.
     - The stack is minimal and avoids redundant entries, providing a clean user experience.
     - **Note:** Undo/redo is still a work in progress.
 Minor issues may remain and feedback is welcome.
-5. **Make file loading and saving as simple as possible** (with clear dialogs and recent files list).
+5. **Make file loading and saving as simple as possible** (with clear dialogs, recent files list, and drag-and-drop support). ✅
+    - Added drag-and-drop file opening with a visible overlay.
+    - Added "Save Structure As..." and Recent Files menu for quick access.

 6. **Improve error messages** to be actionable and user-friendly.
 7. **Add a preferences/settings dialog** for customizing appearance and behavior.
 8. **Ensure accessibility** (keyboard navigation, colorblind-friendly palettes).